adamgarza/adamgarza.github.io/index.md

 3. Tracez
 4. Traceconfigz

-To acheive the base UI, I began work on the most complete set of Zpages built in Java.
-But, since OpenCensus will support multiple languages, I had to also create an external CSS of commonalities among the variaous zpages to be used across all languages.
+To achieve the base UI, I began work on the most complete set of Zpages built in Java.
+But, since OpenCensus will support multiple languages, I had to also create an external CSS of commonalities among the various zpages to be used across all languages.
 Basically, we need the zpages for all the supported languages to look and feel the same.
-To save myself from having to style each of the four zpages for every language supported, a single external CSS can acheive this, as well as, making changes in a single location very accommodating.
+To save myself from having to style each of the four zpages for every language supported, a single external CSS can achieve this, as well as, making changes in a single location very accommodating.

 <br />

 <a id="zpages-challenges"></a>
-### Chalenges in Zpages
+### Challenges in Zpages
-Some challenges I came across while working on the Zpages was the unique structure of the numerous tables used among the four Zpages.
+Some challenges I came across while working on the Zpages were the unique structures of the numerous tables used among the four Java Zpages.

+* RpczZPageHandler
+* StatszZPageHandler
+* TracezZPageHandler
+* TraceConfigzZPageHandler

 Just as everyone has a distinct hand-writing style, so do programmers.
-I quickly learned that Open Source Development is a collaborative effort, and every contributors programming method is different.
+I quickly learned that Open Source Development is a collaborative effort, and every contributor's coding method is different.

-Yet, another challenge I faced while styling the Zpages was how to properly implement an external resource such as a CSS, and use a Gradle build for resource availability.
+Yet, another challenge I faced while styling the Zpages was how to properly implement an external resource such as a CSS using Gradle to build the resource for availability.
 As you can see in the snippets of code below, I was able to build the resource with Gradle, and it is available to the rpcz handler (with help from a mentor).
-Although, I
+The problem my Java mentor and I came across was determining the relative path for access to the css resource built by Gradle.

-Gradle build lines added:
+Gradle build (build.gradle) lines added:
 ```
 sourceSets.main.resources.srcDirs = [ "src/resources/" ]
 sourceSets.main.resources.includes = [ "**/*.css" ]
 ```

-Java rpcz handler lines added:
+Java rpcz handler lines added (hardcode direct path):
 ```java
 private static final String CSS_PATH =
         "/Users/username/Desktop/opencensus-java" +